Treaty of Turkmenchay: Repatriation of Armenians

-By virtue of the 15th term of the Treaty of Turkmenchay, Armenians from the Iranian Azerbaijan Province were given the freedom to emigrate to Russian-controlled territory north of the Aras River.
+Under the 15th term of the Treaty of Turkmenchay, Armenians from the Iranian Azerbaijan Province were given the freedom to emigrate to Russian-controlled territory north of the Aras River.
 In the period 1828–1831 following Russia's annexation, 45,000 Armenians from Iran and 100,000 from the Ottoman Empire immigrated to Russian Armenia.
 Beginning in October 1829, 7,668 families immigrated to Russian Armenia; ultimately, 14,047 families consisting of 90,000–100,000 people had immigrated.

 Massacre at Russian embassy

-In the aftermath of the war and the signing of the treaty, anti-Russian sentiment in Persia was rampant.
+In the aftermath of the war and the signing of the treaty, anti-Russian sentiment was widespread in Persia.
 On 11 February 1829, an angry mob stormed the Russian embassy in Tehran and killed almost everyone inside.
 Among those killed in the massacre was the newly-appointed ambassador to Persia, Aleksander Griboyedov, a celebrated Russian playwright.
 Griboyedov had played an active role in negotiating the terms of the treaty.
-As a sign of his apology for the murder of the Russian ambassador, the Shah of Iran gave the Russian Czar his most valuable crown jewel, the Shah Diamond.
+As a sign of his apology for the murder of the Russian ambassador, the Shah of Iran presented the Russian Czar with his most valuable crown jewel, the Shah Diamond.